Advanced GenomeDK

 ssh -L6835:s21n34:6835 USERNAME@login.genome.au.dk

 Your tunnel is now opened.
-The web application can be accessed from your browser at the address given by the server process on GenomeDK, which is 127.0.0.1/PORT_NUMBER (put your correct port number).
+The web application can be accessed from your browser at the address given by the server process on GenomeDK, which starts with 127.0.0.1/PORT_NUMBER (put your correct port number).
+Copy and paste it in your browser.

 Exercise finished